yuehniu/embeddedCNN/README.md

 input buffer.
 For example, in conv1, 4 rows of data will be read one time; in conv2, it is 8 rows; in conv3, it is 16 rows; for conv4/conv5 all the rows will be read one time.
 The design significantly improve the on-chip buffer efficiency.
 Furthermore, it greatly reduces the runtime.

+fc.v0.0:

+  Fully-connected layer implemetation for VGGNet.
+It adopt pipeline arch to to matrix-vector multiplication.
+There are total 64 parallel pes.

+conv.v0.0:

+  This version targets for VGGNet-16.